Seven Swords: Release

 Cheung Chi-sing, the production manager and scriptwriter, revealed that the initial cut made by Angie Lam was four hours long.
 However, the distributors were worried that such a lengthy running time would limit screening arrangements and affect box office performance, so Tsui re-edited it to two versions – 150 minutes and 120 minutes.
 After finding that the 120 minutes version suffered from underdevelopment, the investors chose the 150 minutes version for the theatrical run.

 Reception

 Seven Swords was well received in Asia, being nominated for many awards in both Hong Kong and China.
 Its US limited-release received generally negative reviews and holds a 25% "rotten" rating on Rotten Tomatoes based on 15 reviews.

-Sequel and Reboot
+Sequel and reboot

-Tsui Hark intended Seven Swords to be a heptalogy (7 movies) and confirmed a sequel script was in progress.
-Although confirming a sequel was in the works, a completed script, and ready to be filmed at the end of 2006, the movie was never completed.
-The planned project(s) is considered abandoned as Tsui Hark worked on other films and never mentioned Seven Swords ever again.
-Reasons for abandoning the project were never specified, and interest in developing the Seven Swords story wouldn't happen for another 14 years.
-By 2019, a new seven swords trilogy was made unrelated to Tsui Hark's work.
+Tsui Hark intended Seven Swords to be a heptalogy and initially confirmed in 2005 that a sequel was in progress, but it was never completed by 2006.
+The project is subsequently abandoned for unknown reasons.

+In 2019 and 2020, Tencent and others produced a television film trilogy directed by Francis Nam.
+The trilogy is also loosely adapted from Qijian Xia Tianshan, but is unrelated to Tsui Hark's Seven Swords although it features the seven special swords first introduced in the 2005 film.